cypress-io/cypress-documentation/content/guides/guides/launching-browsers.md

 ## Browsers

-When Cypress is initially run from the Cypress App, you can choose to run Cypress in a select number of browsers including:
+When the Cypress App is initially launched, you can choose to test your application using number of browsers including:

 - [Chrome](https://www.google.com/chrome/)
 - [Chrome Beta](https://www.google.com/chrome/beta/)